My Neighbor's Experience With Proton Therapy

 When I receive the news that I had prostate cancer, I felt stressed, depress, afraid, and disappointed that my life had come to this.
 So many questions were going through my head at once.

 Ashamed and embarrassment immediately cross my mind.
-Having to asked questions of people and how was I going to tell my family was a challenge for me?
-I researched different therapy options and found someone who has been through all of this was my top priority.
+Having to ask questions of people and how was I going to tell my family was a challenge for me.
+I researched different therapy options and found someone who has been through all of this, which was my top priority.
 Honest opinions and experience were what I needed at this moment.

 Making treatment decisions after a second opinion